Enum Statement

 base_type

 A numeric data type, String, or a different enumeration.
-It sets the range of possible values and the minimum value.
+The data type sets the range of possible values and the minimum value.
+An enumeration must have the modifier @Closed to be extended.

 Optional in the usual construct.